 What’s more, many STIs can present without symptoms, so it’s important to be checked regularly.

 The price of a test for an STI depends on what you are screening for.
-The range can be anywhere between $25 to over $390.
+The costs can reach over $390.

-A swap to test for chlamydia or gonorrhea without insurance costs between $40 – $125, depending on where your check is carried out.
+A swap to test for chlamydia or gonorrhea without insurance costs up to $125, depending on where your check is carried out.
 Labs and at-home tests are considerably cheaper than tests taken by a doctor.

 To test for HIV/AIDs, you’ll need to have a blood test.
 The national average price of this is $84 but does range from free to $200.